damian-lis/portfolio-website/README.md

 <br/>

 #### 2.9.
-Description of toggleBodyFreeze
+Description of toggleBodyFreeze (inside toggleShow method with passing toggle parameter with "on" value)

-At the very end of the toggleShow method two more methods are called, the first (toggleBodyOverflow) through the setPropsFn helper sets the overflow style property to hidden

-The implementation of the toggleBodyFreeze method is shown below (scripts/objects/Curtain.js):
+In the penultimate place in method toggleShow, method toggleBodyFreeze is called.

+Below is a fragment of the toggleShow method in which the discussed method is called and its implementation next to it (scripts/objects/Form.js):

 ```
+  this.toggleBodyFreeze({ toggle })

   toggleBodyFreeze({ toggle }) {
     setPropsFn({
       toggle,